Aghilashub2020/MERN-APP/README.md

 #### Steps to setup evironment

-Initially, make sure you have all npm and node.js installed in your device.
+Initially, make sure you have both npm and node.js installed in your device.
 To install all the dependencies, run the following in both the frontend and backend folders.
 > npm i